UConn forces 28 turnovers in 64-40 win over Maine

 HARTFORD, Conn.
+(AP) — UConn turned up the defensive pressure on Maine Sunday and turned a close game into a rout.

-(AP) — Freshman James Bouknight, playing his first home game, scored 15 points and UConn pulled away in the second half to beat Maine 64-40 on Sunday
+Freshman James Bouknight, playing at home for the first time, scored 15 points and UConn forced 28 turnovers in Sunday’s 64-40 win.

 Alterique Gilbert added 13 points and Tyler Polley had 12 for the Huskies (5-2), who were playing in Connecticut for the first time in two weeks.